kjdub01/sinatra-fruit-tree-app/spec.md

 - [x] Include user input validations
 	Homeowners can't create blank Homeowner or Tree

-- [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new) flash messages display validations to Homeowners

 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

+	pending... a short description, and link to MIT licesnse are there

 Confirm
 - [ ] You have a large number of small Git commits